katiewinter017/Winter-Portfolio/CritiquebyDesign.md

 When implementing these recommendations - I utilized a heatmap to capture both the yearly and monthly data trends.

+Note: The small, and very quick, sketch of a line graph was added to the visualization during the class critique.

-However, after creating the wireframe, I could personally begin to think of ways to improve it even further.
+However, even after creating the wireframe, I could personally begin to think of ways to improve it even further.
+These ideas were confirmed and built upon in testing the solution.

 ## Step 4: Testing the Solution

+To test the solution, I got the visualization critiqued by two different people.
+I chose two people with varying backgrounds to get different perspectives.

+Person 1: 24 years old, profession: Human Resources Person 2: 53 years old, profession: Chemist

+I asked both individuals the following questions:

+What is your eye drawn to first?
+What is the graph showing?
+How long did it take you to figure that out?
+Is all of the information useful to know?
+What do you like/dislike about the visual?

+The critique was extremely valuable in not only validating some of my initial concerns

+Additionally, while not part of the critique with the two individuals above, the class critique additionally helped significantly in testing my solution.
+During this conversation I mentioned that after my critique with the 2 individuals I was considering a line graph.
+Both students in my group agreed that the visualization should be simplified and that a line graph would better suit the audience.

 ## Step 5: Solution